2009–10 NFL playoffs: AFC: Baltimore Ravens 33, New England Patriots 14

-NFC: Arizona Cardinals 51, Green Bay Packers 45 (OT)
+NFC: Arizona Cardinals 51, Green Bay Packers 45 ()

 This high scoring shootout set the NFL postseason record for most points (96), touchdowns (13) and first downs (62), while ranking third in total yards (1,024).
 But in the end, it was a defensive play that made the key difference when Cardinals linebacker Karlos Dansby returned a fumble 17 yards for a touchdown in overtime.
 This was only the second overtime game in NFL postseason history to be won by a defensive touchdown.
 The first one had been won by the Packers (vs. the Seattle Seahawks in 2003).

 Arizona forced two early turnovers and built up a quick 17–0 lead.
 First, defensive back Dominique Rodgers-Cromartie's interception of an Aaron Rodgers pass set up a 1-yard touchdown run by Tim Hightower.
 Then Dansby forced a fumble from Packers receiver Donald Driver that defensive tackle Alan Branch recovered on the Green Bay 22-yard line, leading to Kurt Warner's 15-yard touchdown pass to Early Doucet.
 After a Green Bay punt, Warner led the Cardinals down the field, hitting Larry Fitzgerald for 14 yards, tight end Ben Patrick for 22, and Steve Breaston for 15 on the way to a 23-yard field goal from Neil Rackers.

 Early in the second quarter, Packers cornerback Charles Woodson stripped the ball from Fitzgerald, and linebacker Clay Matthews returned the fumble 28 yards to the Green Bay 48.
 Aided by three Cardinals penalties, Green Bay drove 52 yards and scored on a 1-yard touchdown run from Rodgers.
 Arizona responded by driving 79 yards and scoring with Warner's second touchdown pass to Doucet.
 But Rodgers struck back with a pair of completions to tight end Jermichael Finley for gains of 44 and 17 yards on the way to a 20-yard field goal by Mason Crosby, cutting the score to 24–10 at halftime.

 The second half opened up with five touchdowns on five consecutive drives.
 First, Warner threw his third touchdown pass of the day with a 33-yard strike to Fitzgerald.
 Rodgers responded with an 18-yard completion to Finley and a 35-yard strike to Greg Jennings before Jennings finished the drive with a 6-yard touchdown catch.
 Then Green Bay surprised Arizona with an onside kick, which Brandon Underwood recovered on the Packers 43-yard line.
 Seven plays later, Rodgers threw a 10-yard touchdown pass to Jordy Nelson, cutting their deficit to 31–24.
 But a few plays after the ensuing kickoff, Beanie Wells' 42-yard run set up an 11-yard touchdown pass from Warner to Fitzgerald.